Zhang Shun: Fight with Li Kui

-Soon after he reached the prison camp of Jiangzhou, Song Jiang, in exile from Yuncheng as a mitigated sentence for killing his mistress, becomes friend of the chief warden Dai Zong and jailer Li Kui.
+Soon after he reaches the prison camp of Jiangzhou, Song Jiang, in exile from Yuncheng as a mitigated sentence for killing his mistress, becomes friend of the chief warden Dai Zong and jailer Li Kui.
 They go to dine at a riverside restaurant.
 Song Jiang suddenly craves for fish, but those available in the restaurant are not fresh.
 Li Kui immediately goes to the riverside market to get him some.
 The fishermen refuse to sell him any before the chief fishmonger comes.
 Too impatient to wait, Li Kui tries to grab fishes from the underwater cages and inadvertently releases them into the river.
-Zhang Shun, the fishmonger, arrives and fights Li.
-But he is no match for the burly guy.
-Fortunately Song Jiang and Dai Zong come by and stop Li Kui from hammering him further.
+Zhang Shun, the fishmonger, arrives and fights Li, but Li overpowers him.
+Song Jiang and Dai Zong come by to stop Li Kui from hammering him further.
 Although Zhang slips away, he challenges Li Kui from a boat.
 Li jumps onto the boat, which is immediately overturned by Zhang.
 In the water, Li Kui is completely at the mercy of the fishmonger, who keeps him submerged.
-As one is fair-skinned and the other dark, their stark contrast in complexion amuses the onlookers each time they bob above the water.
+As Zhang is fair-skinned and Li is dark, their stark contrast in complexion amuses the onlookers each time they bob above the water.

 Earlier, when on his way to Jiangzhou, Song Jiang met Zhang Heng at the Jieyang River, who asked him to deliver a letter to his brother.
-Upon knowing the guy is Zhang Shun, Song calls out his name and mentions the letter.
+Realizing who Zhang Shun is, Song calls out his name and mentions the letter.
 Hearing that, Zhang Shun stops toying with Li Kui and pulls him back to land.
 He makes peace with Li and the four laugh over the fight.

 Joining Liangshan

 Song Jiang is arrested and sentenced to death for composing a seditious poem, which he wrote on the wall of a restaurant after getting drunk.
-The outlaws from Liangshan Marsh hurry to Jiangzhou, storm the execution ground and rescue him and Dai Zong, who is implicated following his attempt to rescue Song.
+The outlaws from Liangshan Marsh hurry to Jiangzhou, storming the execution grounds to rescue him and Dai Zong, who is implicated following his attempt to rescue Song.
 After fleeing Jiangzhou, the group is stranded at a riverbank.
 Luckily, Zhang Shun, Zhang Heng and other friends of Song Jiang from the Jieyang region arrive in boats on their way to rescue him.
-Determined to get back at Huang Wenbing, the minor official who reported the seditious poem to the authorities, Song plans an attack on the Wuwei Garrison where Huang lives.
-Huang is not at home but he runs into Zhang Shun while crossing a river as he hurries back upon seeing his town is on fire.
+Determined to get back at Huang Wenbing, the minor official who reported the seditious poem to the authorities, Song plans to attack the Wuwei Garrison where Huang lives.
+Huang is not at home but he runs into Zhang Shun while crossing a river as he hurries back upon seeing his town on fire.
 Zhang overturns the boat and captures him in water.
 Song Jiang kills Huang and joins Liangshan, taking with him the Zhang brothers and others.